Roger Goodell Contract: Report Claims New Demands Include $50M, Private Jet, Family Lifetime Health Insurance

 “The only element of the ESPN report that is true is that there is a regularly scheduled Compensation Committee conference call on Monday.
 There is no basis in fact for any of the other reporting.
 Those trying to peddle that nonsense are profoundly misinformed or deliberately trying to mislead.”

 Once the report started making waves online, it did not take very long for the virtual jabs and mockery memes to start flying on Twitter.
-Quite a few fans and critics seemed confused, angered and even disgusted by the possibility of these contractual demands allegedly requested by Roger Goodell.
+Quite a few fans and critics seemed confused, angered, and even disgusted by the possibility of these contractual demands allegedly requested by Roger Goodell.

 The NFL reacting to Roger Goodell’s request for a private jet for life pic.twitter.com/VeYeJ8vzKi